motkeg/linux-design/README.md

 Regardless, you can continue to use OAuth (e.g., an external Google account) for authenticating via the web, but it is best to add two-factor authentication for protecting your local account credentials.

-Another option is to use SSH keys — you will need to generate an SSH keypair using `ssh-keygen`, add the public key `~/.ssh/id_rsa.pub` via the web interface, and clone the project as follows instead:
+However, a better option is to use SSH keys — you will need to generate an SSH keypair using `ssh-keygen`, add the public key `~/.ssh/id_rsa.pub` via the web interface, and clone the project as follows instead:
 ```bash
 git clone git@ssh.git.noexec.org:username/linux-design.git